ameli/imate/docs/source/tutorials/install.rst

 .. note::

-    To build |project| with CUDA, you should also set ``CUDA_HOME``, ``USE_CUDA``, and optionally set ``CUDA_DYNAMIC_LOADING`` environment variabls as described in :ref:`Configure Compile-Time Environment Variables <config-env-variables>`.
+    To build |project| with CUDA, you should also set ``CUDA_HOME``, ``USE_CUDA``, and optionally set ``CUDA_DYNAMIC_LOADING`` environment variables as described in :ref:`Configure Compile-Time Environment Variables <config-env-variables>`.

 Load CUDA Compiler on GPU Cluster (`Optional`)
 ----------------------------------------------

-This section is relevant if you are using GPU on a cluster, and skip this section otherwise.
+This section is relevant if you are using GPU on a cluster and skip this section otherwise.

 On a GPU cluster, chances are the CUDA Toolkit is already installed.
-If the cluster uses ``module`` interface, load CUDA as follows.
+If the cluster uses the `module` interface, load CUDA as follows.

 First, check if a CUDA module is available by